The Most Accurate AI Content Detector

 Testing Method & New Open-Source Testing Tools:

 To make the running of tests easy, repeatable and accurate we created and decided to open-source our tools to help others do the same.
-The main Tool allows you to enter the API key for multiple AI content detectors and plug in your own data to then receive not just the results from the tool but also a complete statistical analysis of the detection effectiveness calculations.
+The main tool allows you to enter the API key for multiple AI content detectors and plug in your own data to then receive not just the results from the tool but also a complete statistical analysis of the detection effectiveness calculations.

 This tool makes it incredibly easy for you to run your test content against all AI content detectors that have an available API.